particle-iot/docs/src/content/hardware/migration-guides/b404-b504-migration-guide.md

 These steps are explained in more detail, below.

+### Certification

+Changing the cellular module will require unintentional radiator testing of your completed assembly.
+This is the least expensive and least complicated of the certification tests.

+You do not need to perform intentional radiator testing if using the antennas used for the Particle certification.

 ### Power

 The B504e requires more power than the B404X/B404/B402 for the cellular modem (VCC/3V7 rail).